greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/verify_sw.html.md

 1. On VMware Tanzu Network, navigate to the Greenplum Database version and package that you downloaded.

-2. On the VMware Tanzu Greenplum _Release Download Files_ page, click the i icon to the right of the Greenplum Database software package that you downloaded.
+2. On the VMware Greenplum _Release Download Files_ page, click the i icon to the right of the Greenplum Database software package that you downloaded.

     This action displays a dialog that contains information about the package file, including the **File** name and the **SHA256** fingerprint.